f0rthsp4ce/bambu-notify/README.md

   - **final photo on completion**
 - Automatically **reconnects** on WebSocket errors **and** if **no `jpeg_image`** arrives for 60s.
 - Optional **AI-based defect detection** via OpenRouter (Gemini 2.5 Flash)
+ - Saves frames to disk for active print jobs; retains last 7 days by default

 ## Endpoints (all prefixed with `/api`)